Tulip-Dev/tulip/doc/python/pythonplugins.rst

   # The line below does the magic to register the plugin to the plugin database
   # and updates the GUI to make it accessible through the menus.
-  tulipplugins.registerPluginOfGroup("MetricAlgorithmExample", "Metric Algorithm Demo", "author", "27/07/2011", "infos", "1.0", "Python")
+  tulipplugins.registerPluginOfGroup("MeasureAlgorithmExample", "Measure Algorithm Demo", "author", "27/07/2011", "infos", "1.0", "Python")

 Writing an integer algorithm in Python
 ----------------------------------------